l1legend/Freight-Forwarding-Logistics-Quote-Automator/README.md

 # Light Truck Load Quote Automator
 A program that will auto generate quotes from multiple websites, developed with Selenium, tkinter, and python.

 #Works on Linux.
-THe program also runs smoother and faster on Linux.
+The program also runs smoother and faster on Linux.
 #Used to work on windows.
 Trying to figure why it no longer runs on window.

 General Setup: